 - In the meantime, preheat oven to broil or grab your CrispLid.
 When it’s safe to remove the dish from the Instant Pot, place it under the broiler for a few minutes, or until the topping begins to crisp.
 Watch them carefully, and remove just as the crisp topping starts to brown.
 I used my crisp lid on 450!
 Worked amazingly!

 - Let the Crisp sit and rest for around ten minutes before eating.
 Enjoy by itself or with coconut cream!

-**To cook in the oven – bake on 350 for about 40 minutes or until the fruit is bubbly and the topping is golden brown.
+- Bake on 350 degrees for about 40 minutes, or until the fruit is bubbly and the topping is golden brown.